javierosorio/Machine_Learning_for_NLP/README.md

 ## Workshop

-This workshop provides an introduction to some Machine Learning tools to analyze text as data.
+This workshop provides an introduction to some Machine Learning tools for classifying event data using unstructured text.

-The applications focus on classifying terrorist events using narratives from the South Asia Terrorism Project, SATP, https://www.satp.org/
+The applications focus on classifying terrorist events using a sample of narratives from the South Asia Terrorism Project, SATP, https://www.satp.org/

+The workshop consists of two sessions:

+* Session 1: brief introduction to event coding and computerized text analysis.
+* Session 2: practical session using a variety of ML algorithms for event coding.

 The presentation files are: